MAINTENANCE & CLEANING

 Rinse aid helps your dishes get dryer at the end of a cycle by letting water run off more easily.
 It can also help prevent water marks on glass.
 It’s not as expensive as the detergent, and is optional, so it probably won’t affect your budget too much.

 While shopping around, you may see retailers referring to a salt reservoir.
-Putting salt in a dishwasher may sound strange at first, but it can be very helpful if you live in a hard water area.
 Bear in mind that dishwasher salt is not table salt.
 Regular salt can corrode your pipes; only buy salt that is specifically labelled for dishwashers.

-So, what does it do?
-If you live in an area with hard water, your dishwasher may leave streaks and marks on your crockery.
+Putting salt in a dishwasher may sound strange at first.
+But, it can be very helpful if you live in an area with hard water, as your dishwasher may leave streaks and marks on your crockery.
 Dishwasher salt counters this by softening the water.
-Without getting too scientific, the salt reacts with minerals in the water, preventing a build-up of limescale.
+The salt reacts with minerals in the water, preventing a build-up of limescale.
 This leaves you with spotless items and also keeps the heating element and jets in the dishwasher working properly.